Gorilla Tag Custom Maps: How to Install and Play

 What is your favorite custom map for Gorilla Tag?
 Comment down below and let us know.

-Click here to check out Gorilla Tag on the Oculus Quest platform.
+Click here to check out Gorilla Tag on the Meta Quest platform.

 Click here to check out Gorilla Tag on Steam VR.